 Challenges with estimation software

 The BCFBAF module from EpiSuite software (US EPA 2012) (here shown for non-ionic substances) assumes a decreasing BCF with increasing log Kow for log Kow above 7, see Figure 1.
-Note that the number of available datapoints is rapidly decreasing for very high log Kow (US EPA 2012).
+Note that the number of available data-points is rapidly decreasing for very high log Kow (US EPA 2012).

 Figure 3 The training data set (green dots) and the relationships of the previous BCFWIN and the updated BCFBAF model, showing al linear increase of BCF with increasing log Kow until a log Kow of 7 followed by a decrease.
 However, there is very little data for substances above log Kow 7.
 From EPiSuite documentation (US EPA 2012)